How to Calculate the Current Load of Your RV Appliances

 When Overload Conditions Occur

-When a circuit breaker in the RV kicks off from an overload while you are camping, it's always a surprise.
+When a circuit breaker in the RV kicks off from an overload while you are camping, it seems to always be a surprise.

 So, when a breaker does activate, the owner needs to consider what may have caused the breaker to kick out.